After some time the CPU thermal paste responsible for heat transfer starts to harden and not perform well. Result: CPU overheating.

 Remove the side panel from your computer case.
 On most desktop computers simply unscrew the two rear screws and pull out the chassis.

-In it's best to first watch a video for your machine that tells you which screws to remove, in which order and where to start opening the bottom case of your machine.
+For laptops, it is best to first watch a video for your own machine that mentions which screws you should remove, in which order and from where to start opening the bottom case of your machine.

 Removing your CPU fan